rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 # Build for Windows

 ## Introduction
-This guide documents the use of Microsoft Visual Studio 2012 or 2008 to build RhoMobile apps for Windows desktop, including Windows XP and XP Embedded (XPE).
-Visual Studio is required to build apps that target Windows desktop and XPE, and along with the RhoMobile Suite should be installed prior to starting this guide.
-If RhoMobile is already installed, please also make sure that it's configured according to the [native SDK setup instructions](nativesdksetup#setup-for-windows-desktop) for building Windows apps.
+This guide documents the use of Microsoft Visual Studio 2012 or 2008 to build RhoMobile apps for Windows desktop editions, including Windows XP and XP Embedded (XPE).
+Visual Studio is required to build apps that target 'big' Windows, and along with the RhoMobile Suite should be installed prior to starting this guide.
+If RhoMobile is already installed, it must be configured according to the [native SDK setup instructions](nativesdksetup#setup-for-windows-desktop) for building Windows apps.

 Building apps for Windows also relies on the Qt cross-platform application framework.
 As of RMS 5.3, the following Qt versions are supported:

 * **Qt 5.5.0.0** (new in RMS 5.3)
-* Qt 5.1.1.0
+* Qt 5.1.1.0 (required for XP and XPE)

 NOTE: Qt 5.1.1.0 exhibits inconsistent behavior when a finger or stylus is used for input.

 ###Prerequisites

 * [Microsoft Visual Studio](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx) 2012 or 2008
-* [RhoMobile Suite 5.3](http://rhomobile.com/download/) (RMS 5.2 if only targeting Windows XP or XPE)
+* [RhoMobile Suite 5.3](http://rhomobile.com/download/) (RMS 5.2 if targeting only Windows XP or XPE)
 * RhoMobile [configured for native development](nativesdksetup#setup-for-windows-desktop)

 ## Setup
 ###Step 1- Download and install Qt

 _**About Windows XP target support**: Qt 5.1.1.0 is the only Qt version supported for making RhoMobile apps with Visual Studio 2008 or 2012 that target Windows XP and XPE.
-Zebra has built Qt binaries from source to make them compatible with Windows XP and to support zlib, SSL, .png, .jpg, FreeType fonts, etc. These freely distributable binaries are linked against OpenSSL and implement the HTTPS protocol.
+Zebra has built binaries from Qt source to make them compatible with Windows XP and to support zlib, SSL, .png, .jpg, FreeType fonts, etc. These freely distributable binaries are linked against OpenSSL and implement the HTTPS protocol.
 If additional or different binaries are required for your app, please refer to Qt's documentation for [Configure Options](http://doc.qt.io/qt-5/configure-options.html) and [Building from Source](http://doc.qt.io/qt-5/windows-building.html)._

 1. **Create the directory `C:\Qt\Qt5-ssl`** on the development host.
 2. **Download the appropriate version of Qt**:
     * **To target Windows XP/XPE with Visual Studio 2008**, [download Zebra's Qt 5.1.1.0 VS2008 binaries](http://rhomobile-suite.s3.amazonaws.com/Qt/Qt5-vs2008.7z).
     * **To target Windows XP/XPE with Visual Studio 2012**, [download Zebra's Qt 5.1.1.0 VS2012 binaries](http://rhomobile-suite.s3.amazonaws.com/Qt/Qt5-rhoxp.7z).
-    * **To target modern Windows versions with Visual Studio 2012**, [download Qt's 5.5.0.0 binaries](http://download.qt.io/official_releases/qt/5.5/5.5.0/qt-opensource-windows-x86-msvc2012-5.5.0.exe). _Note: In this scenario, Zebra OpenSSL libraries implement the HTTPS protocol, and are included automatically when performing a production build (using the rake command below)_.
+    * **To target modern Windows versions with Visual Studio 2012**, [download Qt's 5.5.0.0 binaries](http://download.qt.io/official_releases/qt/5.5/5.5.0/qt-opensource-windows-x86-msvc2012-5.5.0.exe).<br> _Note: In this scenario, a separate set of Zebra OpenSSL libraries implement the HTTPS protocol, and are included automatically when performing a production build (see [Build sections](#build), below)_.
-3. **Extract (or install Qt's binaries) to the directory** created in Step 1.1.
+3. **Extract (or install Qt's binaries) into the directory** created in Step 1.1.

 ###Step 2- Add the QTDIR System Variable